 In Morocco, hake is referred to as merna, cola, or merluzza.
 Smaller whiting tends to be tastier than larger ones.
 Try to select fish that are 7-inch or less in length.

-- Sprinkle the fish with about 2 teaspoons of the Moroccan Fish Spice, and a little bit of salt if desired.
-Alternatively, season the fish to taste with a light sprinkling of pepper and salt.
+Sprinkle the fish with about 2 teaspoons of the Moroccan Fish Spice, and a little bit of salt if desired.
+Alternatively, season the fish to taste with a light sprinkling of salt and pepper.

 - Have your fishmonger remove the heads and clean the cavities.
 Fish is best fried the same day as purchased, but if properly washed and drained, it will keep nicely until the next day.